A progression is underway.

 • what we’re thinking about (and how we think)

-• and overall why we do this, why we draw
+• and why we do this, why we draw

 • it’s to gather all of these whats